When “plastic” rhymes with “ecologic”

 ****Analyse comparative de l’impact environnemental de plusieurs aliments emballés, Science of the Total Environment, Octobre 2019.

-PLA is 100% bisourced and biodegradable, one of the first renewable polymers to compete with traditional polymers in terms of performance and environmental impact!
-Because it emits three times less C02 emissions and is already on the market, PLA could very well reconcile plastic with the planet.
-Here’s everything you need to know about this bioplastic.
+100% biosourced and biodegradable, PLA is one of the first renewable plastics capable of competing with conventional plastics in terms of both performance and environmental impact!
+Emitting three times less CO2 and already available on the market, PLA could well contribute to reconciling plastics with the planet.
+Find out everything you need to know about this bioplastic!